 Raj Khandwalla, MD, MA, FACC | Cardiologist | Cedars-Sinai Medical Center | 250 N. Robertson Blvd., Suite 403 | Beverly Hills, CA 90048 | 310-385-3496 | email@example.com | @rajkmd | www.cedars-sinai.edu/Raj-Khandwalla-MD| www.linkedin.com/pub/raj-khandwalla-m-d-m-a/25/197/474

-Dr. Kreml received her Doctor of Medicine from the Baylor College of Medicine and a Bachelor of Science in Electrical Engineering from The University of Texas at Austin.
+Dr. Kreml received her Doctor of Medicine from the Baylor College of Medicine and continues to practice part-time in the urgent care setting.
+Prior to medical school, she received a Bachelor of Science in Electrical Engineering from The University of Texas at Austin and held engineering positions in the semiconductor industry.
 During her residency in general surgery, she was a research fellow at Baylor College of Medicine’s Human Genome Sequencing Center and in the Mechatronics and Haptic Interfaces Lab at Rice University.

 Stephanie Kreml, MD | Principal | Popper and Company | PO Box 163721 | Austin, Texas 78716 | 512-658-0048 | firstname.lastname@example.org | @SKremlMD | www.popperandco.com | www.linkedin.com/pub/stephanie-kreml-md/7/a23/202